Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And this is from the pediatric trials.

 See?
-They used the exact same vaccine for both successful trials.
+They used the same vaccine for both successful trials.

 Also, that’s our first glimpse of pediatric Novavax data.